PrasadRasapally/identity-service-sdk/README.md

 Retrieves the current access_token from browser storage.
 Primarily used to build an Authorization header to make an API call to a protected resource.

-#####Get SSO Login URL
+#####Set Current Access Token
-Gets a URL for initiating a SSO login flow and persists the resulting access_token to browser storage.
+Sets the current access_token in browser storage.

-#####Login
-Logs the user in with the provided accessToken and saves it to browser localStorage.
-Executes callbacks previously passed to [subscribeToLoginEvents](#subscribetologinevents)

 #####Logout
-Logs out the currently logged in user and removes their accessToken from localStorage.
+Logs out the currently logged in user by:
-Executes callbacks previously passed to [subscribeToLogoutEvents](#subscribetologoutevents)

-#####Subscribe To Login Events
-Subscribes a callback to login events.
-In the event of a login the callback will be invoked with the logged in users info.

-#####Subscribe To Logout Events
-Subscribes a callback to logout events.
-In the event of a logout for any reason the callback will be invoked.
+1.  removing their accessToken from localStorage
+2.  redirecting them to the configured logoutUrl

-#####Try Get User Info With Current Access Token
+#####Get User Info
-Attempts to get userInfo with the current accessToken.
+Gets userInfo for the current user.
-Primarily used to obtain user info upon initial page load.

 ## Installation